Prunus mume

-Prunus mume is a Chinese tree species classified in the Armeniaca section of the genus Prunus subgenus Prunus.
-Its common names include Chinese plum, Japanese plum, and Japanese apricot.
-The flower, long a beloved subject in the traditional painting and poetry of Sinospheric countries (including China, Korea, Vietnam, and Japan), is usually called plum blossom.
-This distinct tree species is related to both the plum and apricot trees.
-Although generally referred to as a plum in English, it is more closely related to the apricot.
+Prunus mume, also known as Chinese plum, is a tree species in the family Rosaceae.
+It is also referenced by its flowers as plum blossom.
+Although referred to as a plum in English, it is classified in the Armeniaca section of the genus Prunus, making it an apricot.
+Mei flowers, or meihua (梅花), which bloom in the late winter and early spring, notably during the spring festival (春節), symbolize endurance, as they are the first to bloom despite the cold; the flower is one of the Three Friends of Winter.

-In East Asian cuisine (Chinese, Japanese and Korean and Vietnamese cuisine), the fruit of the tree is used in juices, as a flavouring for alcohol, as a pickle and in sauces.
-It is also used in traditional medicine.
+The plant is intimately associated with art, literature, and everyday life in China, from where it was then introduced to Korea, Vietnam, and Japan.
+In East Asian cuisine (Chinese, Japanese, Korean, and Vietnamese cuisine), the fruit, known as meizi (梅子) in Chinese, is used in juices and sauces; as a flavoring for alcohol; and may be pickled or dried.
+It is also used in traditional Chinese medicine.
+Meihua are also appreciated for their characteristic fragrance, which is unique among apricots.

-The tree's flowering in late winter and early spring is highly regarded as a seasonal symbol.

-Prunus mume should not be confused with Prunus salicina, a related species also grown in China, Japan, Korea and Vietnam.
-Another tree, Prunus japonica, is also a separate species despite having a Latin name similar to Prunus mumes common name.
+Prunus mume should not be confused with the plum Prunus salicina, a related species also grown in China, Japan, Korea, and Vietnam, nor with the common apricot Prunus armeniaca, which is closely related under the same section.

+Origin

-OriginPrunus mume originated around the Yangtze River in the south of China.
-It was later introduced to Japan, Korea and Vietnam.
-It can be found in sparse forests, stream sides, forested slopes along trails and mountains, sometimes at altitudes up to 1700–3100 m, and regions of cultivation.
+Prunus mume originated in the region around the Yangtze River in southern China and was cultivated domestically for both its ornamental beauty and its fruit.
+It was later introduced to Japan, Korea, and Vietnam.
+It can be found in sparse forests, stream sides, forested slopes along trails, and mountains, sometimes at altitudes up to 1700–3100 m, and regions of cultivation.

+Description

-DescriptionPrunus mume is a deciduous tree that starts to flower in mid-winter, typically around January until late February in East Asia.
+Prunus mume is a deciduous tree that starts to flower in mid-winter, typically around January until late February in East Asia.
 It can grow to 4–10 m tall.
 The flowers are 2–2.5 cm in diameter and have a strong fragrant scent.
 They have colors in varying shades of white, pink, and red.
 The leaves appear shortly after the petals fall, are oval-shaped with a pointed tip, and are 4–8 cm long and 2.5–5 cm wide.
 The fruit ripens in early summer, around June and July in East Asia, and coincides with the East Asian rainy season, the meiyu (梅雨, "plum rain").
 The drupe is 2–3 cm in diameter with a groove running from the stalk to the tip.
 The skin turns yellow, sometimes with a red blush, as it ripens, and the flesh becomes yellow.
 The tree is cultivated for its fruit and flowers.